 Clearly, this had to change.
 At the start of 2015, I made it my mission to become more familiar with this famed location, and planned several trips there from my home in the neighbouring province of British Columbia.
 On my most recent trip, there was much to see, but it was this shot of Mt Rundle and Vermillion Lakes at sunrise that stood out for me.

 Morning shoots always start much the same way.
 As the best light is often in those few seconds before the sun crests the horizon, it’s important to get up early enough to get into position, all while in the dark.
 I’m the first to admit that I’m not always a morning person.
 However, I am nothing if not determined, which usually results in rushing to my car, bleary-eyed and clutching a large vat of coffee as I head off into the darkness, long before it’s possible to tell exactly what the weather is going to be like.

 As a rule, I always pack my bag the night before in order to avoid forgetting anything important in the morning rush.
 My landscape photography essentials are my Canon 5D Mark III with a 16-35 f/4 L IS zoom, a 24-70 f/2.8 L II zoom, my Formatt HiTech graduated filters and polarizer, and a Really Right Stuff TVC-24L tripod with a BH-40 ballhead.
-I pack all this into my favourite MindShift Rotation 180 backpack and toss in a head torch, Peak Design camera straps (use code SM10off to save 10% in their store) and my trusty Arcteryx Thorium AR down jacket to keep me warm while I wait for the light.
+I pack all this into my favourite MindShift Rotation 180 backpack and toss in a head torch, Peak Design camera straps. and my trusty Arcteryx Thorium AR down jacket to keep me warm while I wait for the light.
 (View my full gear list here)

 Dark was the Night